 A third of insurers have phaseout plans for underwriting thermal coal - that is, a commitment to end underwriting services by a set date (Figure 12).
 However, half of these insurers don't rule out insuring expansion projects within the phaseout period.
 There is no room for insuring (or investing in) thermal coal expansion.
-Credible coal phaseout plans should exclude providing underwriting services to any company with expansion plans for coal, as well as excluding all xvi Thermal coal is predominantly used for electricity generation, as well as other energy and heating purposes.

-underwriting of coal projects or assets (power and extraction) by 2030 for Europe and the OECD, and 2040 for the rest of the world11.
+Credible coal phaseout plans should exclude providing underwriting services to any company with expansion plans for coal, as well as excluding all underwriting of coal projects or assets (power and extraction) by 2030 for Europe and the OECD, and 2040 for the rest of the world.

 The picture is similar for investments.
 71% of insurers disclosed some investment restriction on thermal coal, but only a sixth of these are strong restrictions, and just over half contain some form of exception.
 Thresholds based on revenue are the most common form of investment restriction for thermal coal (58%).
 When implemented robustly, these are a way for insurers to exclude companies most heavily exposed to the coal sector relative to their overall business.
 However, the most used thresholds permit insurers to continue investing in companies deriving up to 25% or 30% of their revenues from thermal coal.
-Not only is such a high threshold ineffective at excluding coal, but it would also permit investment in companies with aggressive expansion plans, as evidenced by the Global Coal Exit List52.
+Not only is such a high threshold ineffective at excluding coal, but it would also permit investment in companies with aggressive expansion plans, as evidenced by the Global Coal Exit List.

 More than three-quarters of insurers imposing thermal coal restrictions across investments now address both coal extraction and power generation.
-This marks a notable improvement from the 2021 survey, where fewer than half included formalised guidelines for coal power28.
+This marks a notable improvement from the 2021 survey, where fewer than half included formalised guidelines for coal power.

-Box 4: Leading practice: Aviva PLC thermal coal underwriting restriction53
+Box 4: Leading practice: Aviva PLC thermal coal underwriting restriction